mw1602/mw1602.github.io/research/index.md

 * Westerlund, M., & Pylkkänen, L. (2014).
 The role of the left anterior temporal lobe in semantic composition vs. semantic memory.
 Neuropsychologia, 57, 59–70.

+* Westerlund, M., Kastner, I., Al Kaabi, M., & Pylkkänen, L. (2015).
+The LATL as locus of composition: MEG evidence from English and Arabic.
+Brain and Language, 141, 124-134.

 ###In Preparation

-* Westerlund, M., Kastner, I., Al Kaabi, M., & Pylkkänen, L. (under revision).
-The LATL as locus of composition: MEG evidence from English and Arabic.

 * Fruchter, J., Linzen, T., Westerlund, M., & Marantz, A. (under review).
 Lexical preactivation in basic linguistic phrases.